piogna/ng-token-auth/README.md

 ~~~

 ###$auth.updatePassword
 Change an authenticated user's password.
-This only applies to users that have registered using email.
+This only applies to users that have registered using userName.
 This method accepts an object with the following params:

 * **current_password**
 * **password**